 Cooke, A., King, J. & Greenwood, K. (2016) “We could end up in a lot of trouble” Teachers’ communications with young children about mental health.
 Journal of Public Mental Health.

 Cooke, A. (2016) Changing society’s whole approach to psychosis.
-Journal of Mental Health.
+Editorial, Journal of Mental Health.

 Lea, L., Holttum, S., Cooke, A. and Riley, L. (2016) Aims for service user involvement in mental health training: staying human.
 Journal of Mental Health Training & Practice.